2020 Co-op Research Excellence Awards Winners

 Creative Research Award: will be presented to Charles O. Anderson, Professor in the Department of Theatre and Dance, College of Fine Arts; the John L Warfield Center for African and African American Studies, and the Department of African and African Diaspora Studies, College of Liberal Arts, for extraordinary creative achievement and scholarship in 2019, which includes his work as Artistic Director of DANCE THEATRE X, and his acclaimed (Re) current Unrest, his work as adjudicator at the Korea National International Dance Competition.
 The Creative Award recognizes extraordinary creative achievement and scholarship by a faculty member or staff researcher from January 1 to December 31, 2019.

-The Hamilton Book Awards are named in honor of Professor Robert W. Hamilton, Texas Law Emeritus Professor, and former chairperson of the University Co-op’s board of directors.
+The Hamilton Book Awards are named in honor of the late Professor Robert W. Hamilton, Texas Law Emeritus Professor, and former chairperson of the University Co-op’s board of directors.
 These awards, underwritten by The University Co-operative Society, are presented to faculty or staff members who, in the preceding calendar year (January 1, 2019 – December 31, 2019), have published the best book-length publications as determined by a multi-disciplinary committee of scholars appointed by the Vice President for Research of The University of Texas at Austin.

-The Hamilton Book Award Finalists, in alphabetical order by author, are:
+The Hamilton Book Award Winners are:

 Amboina, 1623: Fear and Conspiracy on the Edge of Empire, by Adam John Clulow, Associate Professor in the Department of History, College of Liberal Arts.